chrisalexander55/ecmascript-sass-webpack-starter/README.md

 ### Progressive Web Application (PWA) Support

-Generally, developers are aware of the native JavaScript APIs and polyfills related to PWAs but most are not aware that markup also offers support and must be configured for an implementation.
+Generally, developers are aware of the native JavaScript APIs and polyfills related to PWAs but most are not aware that markup must also be configured for an valid and performant implementation.

 #### Platform Coverage

-Platform compliant meta tags/attributes covered are:
+Platform-specific meta tags/attributes covered include:

 * iOS
 * Android/Chrome